 Gallium detected outside normal areas can be a sign of:

 There is a small risk of radiation exposure (less than with x-rays or CT scans).
-Radiation exposure of any kind is not usually recommended for pregnant or nursing women or for young children unless it cannot be avoided.
+Pregnant or nursing women and young children should avoid radiation exposure if at all possible.

 Not all cancers show up on a gallium scan.